sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

 The IIO element will be exposed to the user space as a character device (when triggered buffer is supported ) and in the sysfs directory whit the channels defined in it:
  - `/dev/ioo:deviceX` exports events and buffered data
- - `/sys/bus/iio/iio:deviceX/`, a direcotry with represents the device and its channels
+ - `/sys/bus/iio/iio:deviceX/`, a directory with represents the device and its channels

 Example IIO: